Wow. What a year. I can’t believe this is my last post of 2017.

 Alright let’s talk about how we’re celebrating with this Paloma Fizz.
 When Patrón asked me to create a holiday-inspired cocktail for you all, I knew just the thing to make: a Paloma Fizz.
 This easy, delicious cocktail is made with three simple ingredients: grapefruit soda, lime juice, and Patrón’s Silver Tequila.

-I’m a really big fan of this Patrón Silver Tequila.
-It’s incredibly clean and refreshing, made from the finest distilled agave in Mexico, and pairs so well with the acidic grapefruit and lime.
+I’m a really big fan of this Patrón Silver Tequila because It’s incredibly clean and refreshing, made from the finest distilled agave in Mexico, and pairs so well with the acidic grapefruit and lime.
 It’s like summer in a glass, but in the winter.
 Huge fan.
 Huge fan.

 And can we talk about this bottle?
 This is the third in Patrón’s series of collectible bottle designs for the holidays is inspired by Mexico’s tradition of vibrant ceramic and textile folk art.
 From gifting to mixing-and- matching with your own decor, this bottle is a piece of art in itself.